multiversx/mx-docs/docs/developers/developer-reference/smart-contract-developer-best-practices.md

 Using the correct mapper for your situation can greatly decrease gas costs and complexity, so always remember to carefully evaluate your use-case.

-## VarArgs and MultiResults
+## Variadic inputs and outputs (multi-values)

-The Rust language does not natively support var args.
-The best you could probably do in native rust is use `Option<T>`.
-Even so, through some pre-processing of arguments, the Rust framework does provide support for said var args, and even multi results.
+The Rust language does not natively support variadic arguments.
+Smart contracts, on the other hand, have no limitations on accepting a variable number of inputs or producing a variable number of results.
+To accommodate this, and to make I/O processing succint, the Rust framework provides a number of so-called multi-value types, that deserialize from multiple inputs and serialize to multiple outputs.

+Please note that the same types are used both as arguments and as results.
+This makes sense especially for places like the callbacks, where the results of the asynchronous call become the inputs of the callback.

-There are X types of var args supported:
+There are 4 types of variadic arguments supported for functions:
-- `OptionalArg<T>` - arguments that can be skipped.
+- `OptionalValue<T>` - arguments that can be skipped.
 Can have multiple per endpoint, but they all must be the last arguments of the endpoint.
-- `ManagedVarArgs<T>` - can receive any number of arguments.
-Note that only one `ManagedVarArgs` can be used per endpoint and must be the last argument in the endpoint.
-Cannot use both `OptionalArg` and `ManagedVarArgs` in the same endpoint.
+- `ManagedValueEncoded<T>` - can receive any number of arguments.
+Note that only one `ManagedValueEncoded` can be used per endpoint and must be the last argument in the endpoint.
+Cannot use both `OptionalValue` and `ManagedValueEncoded` in the same endpoint.
-- `ManagedVarArgs<MultiArgN<T1, T2, ...
-TN>>` - Can be used when you want to receive a variable number of pairs or arguments.
+- `MultiValueManagedVec<T1, T2, ...
+TN>` - Can be used when you want to receive a variable number of pairs or arguments.
 For example, let's say you want to receive a variable number of (token ID, nonce) pairs.
-You would then use `ManagedVarArgs<MultiArg2<TokenIdentifier, u64>>`.
+You would then use `MultiValueManagedVec<TokenIdentifier, u64>`.

 Note: Keep in mind you have to specify the `#[var_args]` annotation in front of those arguments.
 For example:
 ```